 Your data management system can affect your nonprofit organization’s fundraising success.
 Managing data can be a time-consuming and labor-intensive process if your organization doesn’t have the right tools.
+That is why looking into companies such as UpMetrics for nonprofit impact measurement tools can be essential.
 Collecting and analyzing the “numbers-based” data can take your team members away from compiling the qualitative information that’s at the heart of a nonprofit’s mission.
 These are the human stories that bring into focus what your organization has accomplished and what still needs to be done.

 Metrics and donor profiles go hand-in-hand in shaping your most effective fundraising strategies.
 Your team can gain much-needed traction by selecting the best integration software for nonprofits and applying it to its fullest advantage.
 Here are four best practices to keep in mind and some tips to make the most out of your data management.